ellis/roboliq/roboliq/tutorials/WritingAProtocol.md

 Roboliq was developed to help automate protocols on liquid handling robots, especially for lab experiments in molecular biology.
-This tutorial will explain how to write such protocols.
+This tutorial will explain the four main parts of a protocol and how to write write them.

 First consider this short example -- it uses Roboliq version "v1"; it defines a `Plate` named `sourcePlate`; and it instructs us to shake the plate: